rafael-g-depaulo/obsidian-vault/RPG/R20/Conditions.md

 A frightened has disadvantage on all rolls made against the source of their fright.
 At the start of there turn, the frightened creature must succeed on a DC 10 Presence save (or the DC of the fear effect -5, whichever is higher), or they spend all their movement running away from the source of their fear.
 If the fear effect involves a save each turn, the creature makes one save and considers its result for both the effect save and the "run away" save.

 ### Paralyzed
 A paralyzed creature is incapacitated (see the condition) and can’t move or speak.
 The creature automatically fails Strength and Dexterity saving throws.
 Attack rolls against the creature have advantage.
-Any attack that hits the creature is a critical hit if the attacker is within 5 feet o f the creature.
+Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.

 ### Charmed
 A charmed creature can't attack the charmer or target the charmer with harmful abilities or magical effects.